Law of Michigan: Legislation

 Pursuant to the state constitution, the Michigan Legislature has enacted legislation.
 These legislative acts are published in the official Public and Local Acts of the Legislature of the State of Michigan and are called "session laws".
 They in turn have been codified in the Michigan Compiled Laws.
 Both are published by the Michigan Legislative Service Bureau (LSB).
 Pursuant to Article IV, Section 36, of the Michigan Constitution, the compilations and codifications are not binding.

 Regulations

 Pursuant to certain statutes, state agencies have promulgated regulations, also known as administrative law.
 The regulations are published in the Michigan Register (MR) and codified in the Michigan Administrative Code (MAC or AC).
 The Michigan Administrative Code was last printed in 1979.
 The Annual Administrative Code Supplement (AACS) is the annual supplement to the Michigan Administrative Code containing the rules published in the Michigan Register for that year.
 All three works are published by the Michigan Office of Regulatory Reinvention within the Michigan Department of Licensing and Regulatory Affairs.
-From 1980–1997, the AACS was published by the LSB.
+From 1980 to 1997, the AACS was published by the LSB.